History of aerodynamics: Faster than sound – later 20th century

-On September 30, 1935, an exclusive conference was held in Rome with the topic of high velocity flight and the possibility of breaking the sound barrier.
+On September 30, 1935, a Volta Congress was held in Rome on the topic of high velocity flight and the possibility of breaking the sound barrier.
 Participants included Theodore von Kármán, Ludwig Prandtl, Jakob Ackeret, Eastman Jacobs, Adolf Busemann, Geoffrey Ingram Taylor, Gaetano Arturo Crocco, and Enrico Pistolesi.
 Ackeret presented a design for a supersonic wind tunnel.
 Busemann gave a presentation on the need for aircraft with swept wings for high speed flight.
 Eastman Jacobs, working for NACA, presented his optimized airfoils for high subsonic speeds which led to some of the high performance American aircraft during World War II.
 Supersonic propulsion was also discussed.
 The sound barrier was broken using the Bell X-1 aircraft twelve years later, thanks in part to those individuals.

 By the time the sound barrier was broken, much of the subsonic and low supersonic aerodynamics knowledge had matured.
 The Cold War fueled an ever-evolving line of high performance aircraft.
 Computational fluid dynamics was started as an effort to solve for flow properties around complex objects and has rapidly grown to the point where entire aircraft can be designed using a computer, with wind-tunnel tests followed by flight tests to confirm the computer predictions.

 With some exceptions, the knowledge of hypersonic aerodynamics has matured between the 1960s and the present decade.
 Therefore, the goals of an aerodynamicist have shifted from understanding the behavior of fluid flow to understanding how to engineer a vehicle to interact appropriately with the fluid flow.
 For example, while the behavior of hypersonic flow is understood, building a scramjet aircraft to fly at hypersonic speeds has seen very limited success.
 Along with building a successful scramjet aircraft, the desire to improve the aerodynamic efficiency of current aircraft and propulsion systems will continue to fuel new research in aerodynamics.
 Nevertheless, there are still important problems in basic aerodynamic theory, such as in predicting transition to turbulence, and the existence and uniqueness of solutions to the Navier-Stokes equations.